Physical Therapy Guide to Turf Toe

-General tips when you're looking for a physical therapist (or any other health care provider):
+Here are some general tips for when you are looking for a physical therapist (or any other health care provider):

-- Get recommendations from family and friends or from other health care providers.
+- Get recommendations from family, friends, or other health care providers.

-- When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people with turf toe injury.
+- When you contact a physical therapy clinic for an appointment, ask about the physical therapist’s experience in helping people with turf toe injury.

 George E, Harris AH, Dragoo JL, Hunt KJ.
 Incidence and risk factors for turf toe injuries in intercollegiate football: data from the national collegiate athletic association injury surveillance system.
 Foot Ankle Int.
 2014;35(2):108–115.
 Article Summary in PubMed .

 Anandan N, Williams PR, Dalavaye SK.
 Turf toe injury.
 Emerg Med J. 2013;30(9):776–777.
 Article Summary in PubMed .

 McCormick JJ, Anderson RB.
 Turf toe: anatomy, diagnosis, and treatment.
 Sports Health.
 2010;2(6):487–494.
-Free Article.
+Article Summary in PubMed .

-* PubMed is a free online resource developed by the National Center for Biotechnology Information (NCBI).
+* PubMed is a free online resource developed by the National Center for Biotechnology Information.
 PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine’s MEDLINE database.